benjgrad/EMRoadmap/Proposed_Responsibility-Based_Engineering_Team_Structure.md

 #### [Stock Apps Don't Engage Individual Users Within Customer Organizations](#stock-apps-dont-engage-individual-users-within-customer-organizations)

-- **Underlying Problem**: The current stock apps are generalized and not tailored to the responsibilities of distinct roles (e.g. Office Manager, Sales Lead, Finance Coordinator)
+- **Underlying Problem**: The current stock apps are generalized and not tailored to the responsibilities of distinct roles (e.g. [Office Administrator](#persona-office-administrator), [Sales Lead](#persona-sales-lead-sales-manager), [Finance Manager](#persona-finance-manager-bookkeeperaccountant))
 - **Impact**: Only one or two "power users" tend to adopt the product fully, while other users disengage or rely on external tools
 - **Result**: Lower stickiness, lower expansion, and fewer advocates within each customer organization

-For instance, an Owner or General Manager wants a quick snapshot of the business (sales trends, cash flow, staff performance) but instead sees generic CRM screens not tailored to their high-level overview needs.
-A Sales Lead cares about pipelines, lead follow-ups, and team performance metrics – yet the out-of-the-box design may not highlight these effectively, forcing them to manually pull data or use workarounds.
+For instance, an [Owner / General Manager](#persona-owner--general-manager) wants a quick snapshot of the business (sales trends, cash flow, staff performance) but instead sees generic CRM screens not tailored to their high-level overview needs.
+A [Sales Lead](#persona-sales-lead-sales-manager) cares about pipelines, lead follow-ups, and team performance metrics – yet the out-of-the-box design may not highlight these effectively, forcing them to manually pull data or use workarounds.

 #### [Customer-Specific Customizations Are Difficult to Support Across Updates](#customer-specific-customizations-are-difficult-to-support-across-updates)